Goodbye, Mr. Chips (1939 film): Plot

 In 1909, when he is pressured to retire by a more "modern" headmaster, the boys and the board of governors of the school take his side of the argument and tell him he can stay until he is 100, and that he is free to pronounce Cicero as SIS-er-ro, and not as KEE-kir-ro.

 Chips finally retires in 1914 at the age of 69, saying, "Haec olim meminisse iuvabit" (One day, we'll look back on this and smile), but is summoned back to serve as interim headmaster because of the shortage of teachers resulting from the First World War.
 He remembers Kathy had predicted he would become headmaster one day.
 During a bombing attack by a German Zeppelin, Chips insists that the boys keep on translating their Latin, choosing the story of Julius Caesar's battles against Germanic tribes, which describes the latter's belligerent nature, much to the amusement of his pupils.
 As the Great War drags on, Chips reads aloud into the school's Roll of Honour every Sunday the names of the many former boys and teachers who have died in the war.
 Upon discovering that Max Staefel has died fighting on the German side, Chips reads out his name in chapel, too.

-He retires permanently in 1918, but continues living nearby.
+He retires permanently in 1918 but continues living nearby.
 He is on his deathbed in 1933 when he overhears his colleagues talking about him.
 He responds, "I thought I heard you say it was a pity—pity I never had any children.
 But you're wrong.
 I have!
 Thousands of them, thousands of them...and all...boys."

-Time discrepancy

-The film does not follow the same timeframe as the novel.
-In the book, Mr. Chipping is 22 when he arrives at Brookfield, with a birth year of 1848, and 85 when he dies, in 1933.
-His age when he first comes to Brookfield is not stated in the film, but the Franco-Prussian War is under way, which sets the date of his arrival in September 1870.
-He retires at age 69 in 1914, making his birth year 1845, so in the film he arrives at Brookfield in 1870 at age 24 or 25.
-He develops the cold and misses assembly—and dies soon afterwards—at age 83, which must be in 1928.
-This also fits with his 58-year record for attendance beginning on the day he arrived: 1870–1928.
-The evidence in the film that the year of his death is 1933 comes from Chips saying to a new pupil at the start of the film that he has not taught in 15 years.
-Likewise, he says to young Colley that he has been teaching for 63 years, meaning he would have arrived at age 20, which is impossible given his credentials.